Conference USA Information:

 Commissioner: Britton Banowsky

-West Division: Louisiana Tech University, Rice University, North Texas University, University of Texas at El Paso, Tulane University, University of Tulsa, Univeristy of Tulane, University of Texas at San Antonio
+West Division: Louisiana Tech University, Rice University, North Texas University, University of Texas at El Paso, University of Texas at San Antonio, Old Dominion, Western Kentucky

-East Division: University of Alabama at Birmingham, East Carolina University, Marshall University, University of Southern Mississippi, Florida Atlantic University, Florida International University, Middle Tennessee University
+East Division: University of Alabama at Birmingham, Marshall University, University of Southern Mississippi, Florida Atlantic University, Florida International University, Middle Tennessee University

 Men’s Sports: baseball, basketball, cross country, football, golf, indoor track & field, outdoor track & field, swimming & diving and tennis